New-in-web/ToDo-List/README.md

 # ToDo-List
-It's a todo list, so you can add and delete tasks from it.it is very helpful for organizing time
+It's a todo list, so you can add and delete tasks from it.it is very helpful to organize time